-Third-country nationals may only be hired if no one with equivalent qualifications can be found in Switzerland or in an EU/EFTA member state.
+- Third-country nationals can only be hired if no one with equivalent qualifications can be found in the Swiss workforce or in an EU/EFTA member state.

-Only managers, specialists and other qualified workers will be admitted.
-“Qualified workers” are primarily the holders of higher education qualifications (i.e. from a university or university of applied sciences) who also have specific technical expertise and several years of professional experience.
+- Only managers, specialists and other categories of qualified workers can be admitted.
+“Qualified workers” are primarily the holders of higher education qualifications (e.g. from a university or university of applied sciences) who also possess specific technical expertise and several years of applicable professional experience.
 Integration criteria will also be taken into account when issuing residence permits: professional and social adaptability, language skills and age.

-When applying for a Switzerland work visa, the foreign national has to make an appointment at the Swiss representation (embassy/consulate) in their country.
-The application must be submitted in person and a non-refundable visa fee to be paid.
-The documents need to be submitted in triplicate, and include:
+When applying for a Switzerland work visa, the foreign national must make an appointment at the Swiss representation (embassy/consulate) in their country.
+The application will then be submitted in person and a non-refundable visa fee is to be paid.
+The documents must be submitted in triplicate and include:

-Three completed and signed long-stay visa application forms in either German, French, Italian, Spanish or English.
-These can be downloaded online.
+- Three completed long-stay visa application forms (filled out and signed) in German, French, Italian, Spanish or English.
+These forms can be downloaded online.

-Valid passport/travel document with at least two blank pages, issued within the past 10 years, and be valid a minimum of 3 months.
+- Valid passport/travel document with at least two blank pages, issued within the past 10 years and be valid for a minimum of three months.

-Documents that are not in German, French, Italian, or English must be translated.
+Documents not concluded in German, French, Italian, or English must be translated.

 The types of residence permit that can be obtained with a Switzerland work visa are:

-Permit L – for short-term residence.
-This permit is issued for up to one year and is tied to the terms of the employment contract.
+- Permit L – for short-term residence: This type of permit is issued for up to one year and is linked to the terms of the employment contract.
 The permit holder can only work for that specific employer and company.
-In some cases, the visa can be extended for another year, but the stay with a Permit L cannot be longer than 24 months.
+In some cases, the visa can be extended for another year but the stay with a Permit L cannot be longer than 24 months.

-Permit B – for temporary/initial residence.
-The B Permit is also issued for one year, but it can be renewed annually.
+- Permit B – for temporary/initial residence: The B Permit is also issued for a period of one year.
+However, it can be annually renewed.
 Work can only be performed for the same employer with this type of permit, and only within the same canton.
 After living in Switzerland with a B Permit for 10 continuous years, the permit holder becomes eligible to apply for a permanent residence permit (Permit C).

 Getting a Tax Number

-The tax ID is the 13-digit AHV insurance number, i.e. the social security number.
-Insured persons retain the same number throughout their lives and do not need to replace it in the event of a name change, for example due to marriage or divorce.
+The tax ID is the 13-digit AHV insurance number (e.g.. the social security number).
+Insured persons retain the same number throughout their lives and do not need to replace it in the event of a name change (e.g. due to marriage or divorce).

 Every person with health insurance in Switzerland receives a health insurance card from their health insurer.
-The information on the health insurance card is identical to that on the social security insurance certificate, i.e. it states the AHV number.
-Registration for a social security insurance certificate is only necessary for people who do not have a Swiss health insurance card (such as immigrants from abroad).
-Every insured person can request a social security insurance certificate to be issued.
+The information on the health insurance card is identical to that on the social security insurance certificate (e.g. it states the AHV number).
+Registration for a social security insurance certificate is only necessary for people who do not have a Swiss health insurance card, such as immigrants from abroad.
+Any insured person can request a social security insurance certificate to be issued.